Rohankumarhubballi07/M2-EmbSys/project/README.md

 ## Description

    Controlling the servo motor angle and calculatind distance is a embbeded syatem used to control the servo motor which is basically a actuator by using the sensor component and other essentials components of circuital along with the microcontroller unit.
+And in addition with control unit it is also capable of the calacualting the distance or range of that obstacle.